-It’s hard not to be impressed by the twists, turns, spins and skills of the riders, as they launch themselves off ramps and thumb their youthful noses at Mother Gravity:
+It’s hard not to be impressed by the twists, turns, spins and skills of the riders as they launch themselves off ramps and thumb their youthful noses at Mother Gravity.

 It’s not all about the adrenaline though.

-The festival celebrates and reflects the full diversity of cycling in Vienna.
-From young families driven by environmental concerns about motorised vehicles to road race pros, BMXers and everything in between – all contributing to a positive, friendly atmosphere.
+Wander round and you’ll find young families driven by environmental concerns about motorised vehicles, road race pros, BMXers and everything in between – all contributing to a positive, friendly atmosphere.

 All in all the festival is not strictly intended as a tourist attraction.
 But if you are passing, pop in and marvel at the two-wheeled skills on show.

-How to get there:
+How to get to the bike festival

-Address: Rathausplatz, 1010 Vienna
+Address: Rathausplatz, 1010 Vienna | Website